-I suggest some Cochrane systematic reviews of vaccine products did not make the ‘gold standard’, particularly Tom Jefferson et al’s review of aluminium and vaccine safety, i.e. Adverse events after immunisation with aluminium-containing DTP vaccines: systematic review of the evidence.
+I suggest some systematic reviews of vaccine products prepared by Cochrane Vaccines Field authors do not make the ‘gold standard’, particularly Tom Jefferson et al’s review of aluminium and vaccine safety, i.e. Adverse events after immunisation with aluminium-containing DTP vaccines: systematic review of the evidence.

 I suggest Jefferson et al’s scientifically unsound review has facilitated poorly evidenced acceptance of the safety of aluminium-adjuvanted vaccines.
 As a consequence, an increasing number of aluminium-adjuvanted vaccines are being added to vaccination schedules around the world e.g. multiple doses of diphtheria, tetanus and pertussis vaccines, and multiple doses of human papillomavirus (HPV) vaccine, among others.
 The meningococcal B vaccine is the latest to be promoted.
 The long-term cumulative effects of the ever-growing list of vaccine products are unknown.

 On 25 May 2016 I forwarded a letter to the then Australian Government’s Chief Medical Officer, Professor Chris Baggoley, challenging Jefferson et al’s review on aluminium and vaccine safety and its influence on vaccination policy, click on this hyperlink to access the letter: Letter to the Chief Medical Officer re aluminium and vaccine safety and vaccination policy.

 Click on the following hyperlinks to access the full text of my other correspondence on this matter: